-This fall we plan to launch Look at the Book, a new online method of teaching the Bible.
+We’ve launched Look at the Book, a new online method of teaching the Bible.
 Look at the Book is an ongoing series of 5–8 minute video interactions with the Bible in which the camera is on the text, not the teacher.
 You will hear my voice and watch my pen work its way into the meaning of the text.
 I’ll point and circle and underline in the passage, all the while talking through how I’m seeing what I’m seeing.

-Our main aim will be to create habits of mind and ways of seeing the Bible that help you find the riches of Scripture for yourselves.
+Our main aim is to create habits of mind and ways of seeing the Bible that help you find the riches of Scripture for yourselves.
 We really believe that serious Christians can see more wonders in God’s word than they ever thought they could.
 Look at the Book is our effort to bring that belief to life for you.

 A Simple Habit That Could Change Your Life

 I owe my theology, my ministry, and my life to this simple habit: Looking at the Book.
 Of course it is all of grace.
 God gives the desire.
 God gives the eyes.
 God gives the mind.
 And when all our work of careful, expectant study is done, it was God who gave the work and the riches.

 But that doesn’t make us lazy or inattentive.
 Knowing that God himself has spoken fully and inerrantly in the Bible leads us to look and look and look — undistractingly, assiduously, persistently, prayerfully, desperately — until we see, and until our hearts burn.
 As Martin Luther said, we beat on the text with our eyes and our mind and our heart and our prayer until it yields what God made it to yield.
 We wrestle with it, like Jacob and the angel, “I won’t let you go till you bless me.”